Molly Kochan

 Molly Kochan (July 19, 1973 – March 8, 2019) was an American podcaster from Los Angeles.
 After being diagnosed with terminal cancer in 2015, she separated from her husband and launched a blog, "Everything Leads to This".
-She spent her final years having large amounts of non-penetrative sex with dates and her final months co-presenting the podcast Dying for Sex and writing her memoir, Screw Cancer: Becoming Whole.
+She spent her final years having large amounts of sex with dates and her final months co-presenting the podcast Dying for Sex and writing her memoir, Screw Cancer: Becoming Whole.
 The podcast and memoir were both released in 2020; the former became a TV series in 2025.

 Biography

 Kochan was born on July 19, 1973, in New York.
 Her parents met at a concert and married after she was conceived, divorcing shortly afterwards.
 Her father, Alex Kochan, later managed REO Speedwagon and Survivor, while her mother struggled with cocaine addiction and anxiety.
-Aged seven, she was molested by her mother's boyfriend, who also drugged her mother.
+Aged seven, Molly was molested by her mother's boyfriend, who also drugged her mother.
 In 1999 or 2000, having recently moved to Los Angeles, she became best friends with Nikki Boyer after being paired with her at an acting class in Los Angeles.
 The pair were together when they met Kochan's future husband, then a waiter at one of their favorite cafés.

 In 2005, after encountering pain during sex and finding a lump in her breast, she made an appointment with her gynecologist, who wrongly told her she was too young to have breast cancer.
 She asked again in 2011 after it got bigger, by which time it had spread to her lymph nodes, necessitating chemotherapy, a mastectomy, and hormone therapy.
 The last of these induced insomnia and increased her libido, which she coped with by sending men selfies of herself in lingerie.
-She later underwent breast reconstruction, which she based on Boyer's.
+She later underwent breast reconstruction, and based her new breasts on Boyer's.
 In 2015, after experiencing hip pain and undergoing a biopsy, she was diagnosed in August with terminal stage IV cancer, which had spread to her bones, brain, and liver.
 She subsequently set up a blog, "Everything Leads to This", and began having cybersex with strangers.
 At the time, she and her husband were undergoing couples counseling, and Kochan left her husband in March 2016, outlining her action in a blog post.